Tuesday 21 August 2018

 In 1883, at the age of 21, Ellen married Richard Gordon Brown in Lismore, New South Wales.
 He was aged 22.
 As a point of interest, Richard's occupation was listed as 'timber cutter', which had been Ellen's father's occupation as well.

-Another interesting fact was that details on the marriage certificate indicate that Ellen and Richard were married at the residence of one Rev. Hugh Livingstone according to the rites of the Presbyterian Church.
+It's also interesting to note that details on the marriage certificate indicate that Ellen and Richard were married at the residence of one Rev. Hugh Livingstone, according to the rites of the Presbyterian Church.
 They were not married in a church or chapel, but that was quite commonplace in those days in the Richmond River area, where churches/chapels were very light-on-the-ground.

 Ellen and Richard went on to have four daughters during their marriage.